Exchange voucher for cash

 2. Bring the voucher to an exchange point!

-Here you will get cash for the vouchers.
+Here you get cash for the vouchers.

 Where?